sThalham/hsr_hand_simulation/README.md

 ```

 Further plans:
+1. For this simulation
    - Optimization of parameters: very challenging... stay at the local optimum.
    - Spwan multiple grippers and objects to simulate multiple grasp poses simultaneously.
    - Annotate grasp poses
    - Integrate with a pose estimator (Pix2Pose) to grasp an object based on successful grasp poses.

+2. Other tools to be developed
+   - Manual grasp pose annotation with verification using this simulation engine.
+GUI has to be made to manipulate the gripper and objects easily.